Wide-Sense Stationarity in Generalized Graph Signal Processing: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we verify the performance of our proposed \gls{GRP} framework on three datasets.
+In this section, we verify the performance of our proposed \gls{GRP} framework on four datasets.
 We compare its performance with the time-vertex and traditional GSP frameworks, and demonstrate that with its more general assumptions, the \gls{GRP} can fit data better, thus achieving better performance.
+We also illustrate the optimality of the proposed Wiener filter and the criterion of sample set selection through the experiments.